Dodecahedrane/DevOpsNotes/Cloud/Azure/Deploying Test Application.md

 # this part assums the source files were copied across to the server
 cd app

+# this needs to be installed to make it work
+npm install express

 # stop existing pm2 app process if it is already running
+# this will error if it isnt running, but it doesnt cause an issue
+# and allows for the rerunning of the script if required
 pm2 stop app

 # start the app with pm2 (in the background)